 For one moment, as she took them from him, their hands brushed.
-Neither of them were wearing gloves: she, because she couldn’t have found her keys while wearing them; he because…well, the heavens alone knew, and she was not about to ask.
-His fingers were warm and pale and against hers.
+Neither of them was wearing gloves: she, because she couldn’t have found her keys while wearing them; he because…well, the heavens alone knew, and she was not about to ask.
+His fingers were warm and pale against hers.

 “I would never interrupt you,” he told her.
 “I love it when you talk Sweetly to me.”

 She yanked her hand away.
 “You mustn’t say things like that, Mr. Shaughnessy.
 Someone might overhear and mistake your meaning.”